George Foreman: Personal life

 Foreman was married to Mary Joan Martelly from 1985 until his death.
-He had four previous marriages — to Adrienne Calhoun from 1971 to 1974, Cynthia Lewis from 1977 to 1979, Sharon Goodson from 1981 to 1982, and Andrea Skeete from 1982 to 1985.
+He had four previous marriages: to Adrienne Calhoun from 1971 to 1974, Cynthia Lewis from 1977 to 1979, Sharon Goodson from 1981 to 1982, and Andrea Skeete from 1982 to 1985.

-Foreman had 12 children — five sons and seven daughters.
+Foreman had 12 children: five sons and seven daughters.
 His five sons are George Jr., George III ("Monk"), George IV ("Big Wheel"), George V ("Red"), and George VI ("Little Joey").
 On his Web site, Foreman explained, "I named all my sons George Edward Foreman so they would always have something in common.
 I say to them, 'If one of us goes up, then we all go up together, and if one goes down, we all go down together!
-As with his father, George III has pursued a career in boxing and entrepreneurship.
+Like his father, George III has pursued a career in boxing and entrepreneurship.
 George IV appeared on the second season of the reality television series American Grit, where he placed seventh.

 His seven daughters are Natalie, Leola, Freeda, Michi, Georgetta, Isabella, and Courtney.
 Natalie and Leola are from his marriage to Mary Joan Martelly.
 His daughters from separate relationships are Freeda, Michi, and Georgetta.
-He adopted a daughter, Isabella Brandie Lilja (Foreman), in 2009, and adopted another non-biological daughter named Courtney Isaac (Foreman), in 2012.
+He adopted two daughters, Isabella Brandie Lilja (Foreman), in 2009, and Courtney Isaac (Foreman), in 2012.
 Freeda had a 5–1 record as a pro boxer, retired in 2001, and died in 2019 at age 42 in an apparent suicide.
 Isabella Foreman lives in Sweden, where she has blogged since 2010 under the name of BellaNeutella.

 In recognition of Foreman's patriotism and community service, the American Legion honored him with its James V. Day "Good Guy" Award during its 95th National Convention in 2013.

 Death

 Foreman died in a hospital in Houston on March 21, 2025, at age 76.
 His memorial service was held on April 14 at the Wortham Theater Center.

+In 2026, it was announced that Foreman had been privately buried at Logan Park Cemetery in Sioux City, Iowa, after his memorial service.
+Foreman had visited the area in the 1980s and fell in love with the landscape, particularly the Loess Hills.